1.3.23 Provisions, Contingent Liabilities

 Expected credit loss for trade receivables under simplified approach:

 The Company recognizes lifetime expected credit losses on trade receivables & other financial assets using a simplified approach, wherein Company has defined percentage of provision by analyzing historical trend of default based on the criteria defined below and such provision percentage determined have been considered to recognize life time expected credit losses on trade receivables (other than those where default criteria are met in which case the full expected loss against the amount recoverable is provided for).
 Further, the Company has evaluated recovery of receivables on a case to case basis.
 No provision on account of expected credit loss model has been considered for related party balances.
 The Company computes credit loss allowance based on provision matrix.
-The provision matrix is prepared on historically observed default rate over the expected life of trade receivable and is adjusted for forward - looking estimate.
+The provision matrix is prepared on historically ob¬ served default rate over the expected life of trade receivable and is adjusted for forward - looking estimate.
 The provision matrix at the end of reporting period is as follows:

 The tables below analyze the Company's financial liabilities into relevant maturity based on their contractual maturities for all non-derivative financial liabilities.
-The amounts disclosed in the table are the contractual undiscounted cashflows.
+The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due within 12 months equal their carrying balances as the impact of discounting is not significant.
-AS per Annexure "A"
+AS per Annexure "A".

 E. Capital Management

-The Company's capital management objectives are to ensure the company's ability to continue as a going concern, to provide an adequate return to share holders
+The Company's capital management objectives are to ensure the company's ability to continue as a going concern, to provide an adequate return to share holders.

 The Company monitors capital on the basis of the carrying amount of equity less cash and cash equivalents as presented on the face of balance sheet.
 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.
+In order to maintain or adjust the

-Note - 45- Additional regulatory information
+Note - 42l Additional regulatory information

-A) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease reements are duly executed in favour of the lessee) are held in the name of the Company.
+A) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease ree- ments are duly executed in favour of the lessee) are held in the name of the Company.

 B) The Company does not have any investment property.